Money matters in Cambodia

 Bargaining in Cambodia

-Bargaining is essential in most shopping places except supermarkets and department stores.
-Remember that in Asia ‘saving face’ is important, so bargaining should be good-natured.
-Smile and don’t get angry or argue.
-This is not only for a deal but it is a type of art of living.
-Bargaining is applied for both locals and tourists without exception.
+Bargaining is common in most shopping places in Cambodia, except supermarkets and department stores.
+In Asia, ‘saving face’ is important, so negotiations should always be polite and good-natured.
+Smile, stay calm, and avoid getting angry or arguing.
+Bargaining is not just about making a deal - it is also considered a cultural art of living and applies equally to both locals and tourists.

-In some cases, you will be able to get a 20-30% discount or more, at other times this may only be 10%.
-And once the money is accepted, the deal is done.
-Don’t be upset if you find someone can get a better price than you did; it is about paying the price that is right for you.
+Discounts can vary.
+In some cases, you may get 20–30% off or more, while other times only around 10%.
+Once the money is accepted, the deal is considered final.
+Don’t be upset if someone else gets a better price; focus on paying a price that feels right for you.

 Tipping in Cambodia